Nomes27/to-do-list/README.md

 This project was created with [Create React App](https://github.com/facebook/create-react-app).

-It allows users to type in tasks to complete, along with a due date and add them to a to do list.
-To mark something off the list, u user can click on the item.
-If a user wants to completely cleear the list they can select the 'clear list' button.
+This app allows users to type in tasks to complete, along with a due date and add them to their list.
+To mark something off the list, a user can click on the item.
+If a user wants to completely clear the list they can select the 'clear list' button.

 ### Run Locally